smallben/DataTable_example/README.md

 The project is responsible for the easiest way to archieve the simple datatable example.

 ## Motivation ##
-I want to make a datalist on the html(client) side.<br />
+I want to make a datalist on the html(client) side.

-Post/Get the data from the server side via cgi file.<br />
+Post/Get the data from the server side via cgi file.

-The Cgi file will be written by bash script (no php or others).<br />
+The Cgi file will be written by bash script (no php or others).

 ## File structure ##